misun6312/PBupsModel.jl/README.md

 # PBupsModel

-The `PBupsModel` package currently provides the Likelihood, Gradients, Hessian matrix of Evidence accumulation model for Poisson Clicks Task using Automatic Differentiation ([Brunton et al. 2013 Science][Bing]).
+The `PBupsModel` package currently provides the Likelihood, Gradients, Hessian matrix of Evidence accumulation model for Poisson Clicks Task using Automatic Differentiation.
+This package was built based on code written by Brunton and Brody ([Brunton et al. 2013 Science][Bing]).
 This model also includes 4 bias parameters that first introduced in pharmacological FOF inactivation study ([Erlich et al. 2015 eLife][Jeff]).

 ## Installation